10- Best Introduction to Local Buckling-part-1

 The third shape is for the unstiffened elements, for the wide flange I beam the unstiffened is shown with the white color at the left side, half of the bf flange, and with the thickness of t flange.

-The vertical plate, web, can also be unstiffened since it is attached on one side to the upper flange and free from the bottom side.
+The vertical plate, web, can also be unstiffened, since it is attached on one side to the upper flange and is free on the bottom side.
 Also, the angle is an example of an unstiffened element.

 Local buckling-part-1 stiffened parts of the steel column.